 AirForce air rifles are designed for use with clean, dry compressed air or nitrogen.
-The maximum fill pressure is 3,000 pounds per square inch (psi), which is 206 bar.
+The maximum fill pressure for Aluminum bottles is 3,000 pounds per square inch (psi), which is 206 bar.
 A pressure relief device has been installed in the air tank and can rupture if the internal pressure exceeds 3,000 psi/206 bar.
+The maximum fill pressure for carbon fiber bottles is 3,625 pounds per square inch (psi), which is 250 bar.
+A pressure relief device has been installed in the air tank and can rupture if the internal pressure species 3,625 pounds per square inch (psi), which is 250 bar.
+A pressure relief device has been installed in the air tank and can rupture if the internal pressure exceeds 3,625 psi/250 bar.

 All AirForce airguns have precision rifled barrels.
-They will shoot accurately only with good quality lead pellets of the appropriate caliber.
+They will shoot accurately only with good quality lead airgun ammunition of the appropriate caliber.